huanhulan/petrol_pump/README.md

 ## How to use

-Run locally using the Webpack dev server: `npm start`
+Run locally using the Webpack dev server: `npm start` or visit it on [Github Pages](https://huanhulan.github.io/petrol_pump/).

+Please run is on a tablet or PC to get the best experience :D